 In the Test Run mode of operation, the TNC checks programs and program sections for errors, such as geometrical incompatibilities, missing or incorrect data within the program or violations of the working space.
 This simulation is supported graphically in different display modes.
+(Software option Advanced Graphic Features)

-Soft keys for selecting the screen layout: see "Program Run, Full Sequence and Program Run, Single Block", page 68.
+Soft keys for selecting the screen layout: See "Program Run, Full Sequence and Program Run, Single Block", page 72.